 Top 5 Ways to Love a Winter Beach

-But a winter beach offers you (and your family and friends) something special.
-Here are the top five ways to love a winter beach.
+A winter beach offers something special.
+Here are the top five ways to love a Corpus Christi winter beach.

 1Swim in the still warm Gulf waters.